 On Tuesday, June 9 we learned how businesses in San Diego are becoming more sustainable and how clean technology is advancing our region from speaker Jason Anderson, president and CEO of Cleantech San Diego.
 We also learned about sustainable and responsible investing from Judith Seid, president of Blue Summit Wealth Management.
 Click here to read the blog post summary of the June 9 event.

-Read about our March 4, 2015 meeting featuring Dr. Ron Flick, SIO coastal studies researcher and assistant professor Dr. Sarah Giddings.
+Read about our March 4, 2015 meeting featuring Dr. Ron Flick, SIO coastal studies researcher, and assistant professor Dr. Sarah Giddings.
 On Thursday, Feb.
-19 STAY COOL members met in La Jolla Shores to hear from Dr. Flick, as well.
-The topic was sea level rise and the event took place during a “King Tide” – a peak extreme high tide that occurs when the earth, moon and sun are specially aligned.
+19, STAY COOL members met in La Jolla Shores to hear from Drs.
+Flick and Giddings as well.
+The topic was sea-level rise and the event took place during a “King Tide” – a peak extreme high tide that occurs when the earth, moon and sun are specially aligned.
 Attendees were treated to a private tour of the SIO pier.
 Read the blog about this event or click here to download the handout from Dr. Flick: Feb19_Handout_DrFlick_King_Tides.

 Our December 9, 2014 meeting featured Nancy Bragado, the Deputy Planning Director with the City of San Diego.
 We learned details of the City of San Diego’s Climate Action Plan draft and the projected emissions reduction targets.
 We also heard from Sustainability Manager from Qualcomm, Gail Welch about the company’s emissions reduction efforts.
 A summary can be found here.